Account Info

 TA Challenge: How to use the SAR to spot reversal signals?

-Wells Wilder's parabolic stop and reversal (SAR) is a trailing stop-based trading system; it is also often used as an indicator.
-SAR uses trailing stop levels to follow prices up or down.
-The stop level increases the speed according to the acceleration factor.
-When drawn on a chart, this stop level is similar to a parabola, so the name of the indicator.
+Welsh Wild's Parabolic Stop and Reverse (SAR) is a trailing stop-based trading system; it is also often used as an indicator.
+SAR uses trailing stop levels to follow price increases or decreases.
+The stop level increases speed according to the "acceleration factor."
+When plotted on a chart, this stop level is similar to a parabola, hence the name of the indicator.
 The parabolic function takes three parameters.
-The first two control the acceleration when moving up and down, respectively.
-The last parameter determines the maximum acceleration.
+The first two control the acceleration when moving up and down, and the last parameter determines the maximum acceleration.

-Parabolic SAR assumes that you are trading a trend, so prices are expected to change over time.
-If you are long, the parabolic SAR will move up and stop for each period, regardless of whether the price has moved or not.
-Parabola SAR moves down if you are short.
+Parabolic SAR assumes that you are trading a trend, so it is expected that the price will change over time.
+If you are long, the Parabolic SAR will move the stop up for each period, regardless of whether the price has moved.
+The Parabolic SAR moves down if you are short.

-1. The parabolic SAR trading system uses the parabolic level as the "stop and reversal" point to calculate the stop loss for each upcoming period.
-When the stop is hit, you close the current trade and initiate a new one in the opposite direction.
+1. The Parabolic SAR trading system uses parabolic levels as "stop and reverse" points, calculating the stop for each upcoming period.
+When the stop point is hit, you close the current trade and initiate a new trade in the opposite direction.
 This system allows you to invest in the market at any time.

-two。 Indicators are usually displayed as a series of dots above or below the price bar.
-The point is the stop level.
-When you stop above the railing, you should be short; when you stop under the railing, you should be for a long time.
+Indicators are usually displayed as a series of dots above or below the price bar.
+The dot is a stop level.
+When the stop is above the bar, you should be short; when the stop is below the bar, you should be long.

-3. Parabolic SAR may cause whiplash saws in sideways or endless markets.
+The parabolic SAR may cause whip-sawing in a sideways or choppy market.

-The chart above shows that the indicator captures profits well in trends, but it can lead to many false signals when prices move sideways or trade in volatile markets.
-When prices rise, this indicator will keep traders in trading.
-When prices trade sideways, traders should expect more losses and / or small profits.
+The above chart shows that the indicator captures profits well in a trend, but it can generate many false signals when the price moves sideways or in a volatile market.
+When the price is rising, the indicator keeps the trader in the trade.
+When the price is ranging, the trader should expect more losses and/or small profits.

-The chart below shows the downtrend, which will keep traders short (or not long) until they start to pull back to the upside.
-When the downtrend resumes, the indicator allows traders to re-enter.
+The chart below shows a downtrend where the indicator keeps the trader in a short trade (or not going long) until a pullback begins.
+When the downtrend resumes, the indicator allows the trader to re-enter.

-Similarly, if the price is above the moving average, pay attention to the buy signal (the point moves from top to bottom).
-The SAR index can still be used as a stop-loss indicator, but since the longer-term trend is upward, it is unwise to take a short position.
+Similarly, if the price is above the moving average, watch for buy signals (dots moving from top to bottom).
+The SAR indicator can still be used as a stop-loss indicator, but it would not be wise to take a short position since the longer-term trend is upward.

-Parabolic SAR is used to determine the direction of stocks and place stop-loss orders.
-In a trend environment, this indicator tends to produce good results, but when prices start to trade sideways, it produces a lot of false signals and loss-making trading.
-To help filter out some bad trading signals, you have to trade in the direction of the dominant trend.
-Other technical tools, such as moving averages, can be assisted in this regard.
+The parabolic SAR is used to determine the direction and stop-loss orders of stocks.
+In a trending environment, this indicator often produces good results, but when prices start to move sideways, it can generate many false signals and loss-making trades.
+In order to help filter out some bad trading signals, only trade in the direction of the dominant trend.
+Other technical tools, such as moving averages, can assist in this regard.

 Disclaimer: Community is offered by Moomoo Technologies Inc. and is for educational purposes only.
 Read more